Free exercise library

 Watercolour technique matters.
 But so does how you think about learning, failure, and progress.
-This page covers the mental side of improving at watercolour—the beliefs and habits that separate artists who get stuck from those who keep growing.
+This page covers the mental habits that separate artists who get stuck from those who keep growing.

 Here's something I genuinely believe: it doesn't matter what age you are, or what skill level you have.
 You can start being creative at any point in your life.
 With the right amount of practice and passion, you can get as good as you want to get.